Getting Paid While on Leave

 If you are not eligible for state/federal leave entitlements and you are on an unpaid leave, you may owe total premiums, both your contribution and the UC’s contribution, to your benefits.
 If you are on an unpaid leave and eligible for state/federal leave entitlements, you will have UC contributions to your benefits.
 You will still owe your typical premium costs, and depending on the length of your leave, you will receive monthly benefits billing statements to pay these premiums directly to UCPath.
-The Leave of Absence Coordinator will guide you on what you can expect for benefits billing during an unpaid leave of absence.
+The Leave of Absence Specialist will guide you on what you can expect for benefits billing during an unpaid leave of absence.

 - Cancel Benefits

 You do have the option to cancel your benefits during a leave of absence.
-If you want to cancel your benefits, the Leave of Absence Coordinator can guide you through the process of canceling and options to reinstate upon your return to work.
+If you want to cancel your benefits, the Leave of Absence Specialist can guide you through the process of canceling and options to reinstate upon your return to work.